Frank's Photography Site

 with the ex-Erie line and still-active remainder of the Boonton Line in Mountain View.

-of this station, the bridge, or of this line though Paterson, please contact me.
+the bridge, or of this line though Paterson, please contact me.

 Upper Montclair station along the Erie Lackawanna Greenwood Lake/Boonton line, July, 1969.